Monday, September 8, 2025

 The Lord told Jeremiah, “I will deliver you from the hand of the wicked, and I will redeem you from the grip of the terrible.”
 Jeremiah 15:21

-While serving the Lord in Hong Kong, one of my co-laborers shared something with me that helped me greatly.
+While serving the Lord in Hong Kong, one of my co-laborers shared something with me that helped me.
 She said, “We are all amazed at the trials that you have been going through for us and we appreciate that.”
 Wow!
 I assumed that my trials were sabotaging my witness for Christ.
 Not so, those trials and the grace and love that God gave me to power through them was a very bright witness for Christ.

 No comments: